Drixled/aredotna-export-tool/README.md

 # 🚀 Are.na Channel Export Tool

-Automated tool for exporting Are.na channels using Selenium and Python.
+Automated tool for exporting all Are.na channels instead one by one using Selenium and Python.

 ## ⚙️ Setup